 Note that if the variable is not free in the formula, there will be no substitution, and the function then simply has the value x; and if there is more than one occurrence of the free variable in the formula, there will be more than one occurrence of the substitution.
-If y is not a valid Gödel number (i.e. not a Gödel number of any formal system symbol string), then the function will return a value which is not the Gödel number of any symbol string of the formal system.
-This follows, since the notion of correspondence of Sb(x, v, y) to a function on Gödel numbers/Gödel variable numbers is a one-to-one correspondence only when the domain of x and y are Gödel numbers, and the domain of v is Gödel variable numbers.
+If y is not a valid Gödel number (i.e: not a Gödel number of any formal system symbol string), then the function cannot return a value which is the Gödel number that corresponds to the substitution of the variable of the formula by some numerical value.
+This follows, since the notion of the correspondence of Sb(x, v, y) by Gödel numbering is such a one-to-one correspondence only when the domain of x and y are Gödel numbers, and the domain of v is Gödel variable numbers.

 The Use of the ‘Substitution’ Function in Gödel’s Proof